War photography: Establishment

 Hired by Thomas Agnew, he landed at Balaclava in 1854.
 His photographs were probably intended to offset the general aversion of the British people to the war's unpopularity, and to counteract the occasionally critical reporting of correspondent William Howard Russell of The Times.
 The photos were converted into woodblocks and published in The Illustrated London News.

 Due to the size and cumbersome nature of his photographic equipment, Fenton was limited in his choice of motifs.
 Because the photographic material of his time needed long exposures, he was only able to produce pictures of stationary objects, mostly posed pictures and avoided making pictures of dead, injured or mutilated soldiers.

 Fenton also photographed the landscape – his most famous image was of the area near to where the Charge of the Light Brigade took place.
 In letters home soldiers had called the original valley The Valley of Death, so when in September 1855 Thomas Agnew put the picture on show as one of a series of eleven collectively titled Panorama of the Plateau of Sebastopol in Eleven Parts in a London exhibition, he took the troops' epithet, expanded it as The Valley of the Shadow of Death and assigned it to the piece.

 Further development

-Fenton left the Crimea in 1855, and was replaced by the partnership of James Robertson and Felice Beato.
+Fenton left Crimea in 1855, and was replaced by the partnership of James Robertson and Felice Beato.
 In contrast to Fenton's depiction of the dignified aspects of war, Beato and Robertson showed the destruction.
 They photographed the fall of Sevastopol in September 1855, producing about 60 images.